ArisPapangelis/GainzDB/README.md

 # GainzDB
  Database designed to handle the training and nutrition of trainees.
+Assignment for the Databases course.